HIMALREGMI1/WebDemo/Readme.txt

-This project is for checking purpose only.
+This project is for trail purpose only.